-I attend Chesapeake High School (CHS) as a junior Superintendent’s Honor Roll student, taking honors and advanced placement (AP) classes.
-I had the privilege of being invited to The Fleet Reserve Club Annapolis and The American Legion Auxiliary Department of Maryland where I received three monetary awards for my two essay contest submissions, the first highlighting steps toward decreasing Veteran Homelessness, and the second explaining the importance of the Freedom of Speech.
-As a member of the National Junior Honor Society (NJHS), I participated in the Polar Bear Plunge, a program that raises money for athletes of Special Olympics Maryland, and when I reach the required age, I plan to apply for the National Honors Society (NHS) as well as for the National Security Agency’s (NSA) High School Work Study Program or medical internship.
-As for after high school, I fully intend on going to college, and am looking forward to researching and narrowing in on a field of study, degree, and university.
+I attend Chesapeake High School (CHS) as a junior Superintendent’s Honor Roll student, taking honors and advanced placement (AP) classes and earning straight A's and awards for science, art, sports, and multiple essay contests.
+I had the privilege of being invited to The Fleet Reserve Club and The American Legion Auxiliary Department of Maryland where I received three monetary awards for my 1st place essay contest submissions, the first highlighting steps toward decreasing Veteran Homelessness, and the second explaining the importance of the Freedom of Speech.
+As a member of the National Junior Honor Society (NJHS), I participated in the Polar Bear Plunge, a program that raises money for athletes of Special Olympics Maryland.
+I am currently a member of the National Honors Society (NHS) where I offer tutoring services to students in collaboration with the Advancement via Individual Determination program as well as Key Club.
+For my senior year, I accepted a job offer for a highly competitive work study program with the Department of Defense, and I will also take AP courses and continue playing high school and club sports.
+As for after high school, I fully intend to go to college and am researching and narrowing in on a field of study, degree, and university.